Master of Science in Pathologists’ Assistant

-All application materials must be received by UTMB Enrollment Services no later than:
+All official documents must be received by UTMB Enrollment Services no later than:

 Applications received after this date may be considered for the current year if there is class space available; otherwise, they will be considered for the following year.

 - A baccalaureate degree from a regionally accredited college or university in medical laboratory science, biology, or a related science including standard college courses in general chemistry, mathematics, microbiology, and biology (see list below).

 - A minimum overall 3.0 GPA and a 3.0 GPA in science courses on a 4.0 scale.

 - International applicants will be considered.
 Applicants from non-English speaking countries must submit a Test of English as a Foreign Language (TOEFL) score.

 Interested individuals may request an exploratory meeting with the CLS Pathologists' Assistant program director, Dr. Gerald Campbell, by emailing unofficial transcripts with your Name, Address and Phone number and the name of the program to UTMBCLSProgram@utmb.edu